arzulo/GIF-to-Video/README.md

 ﻿# GIF-to-Video
-An easy to use GIF to video converter that works on simply opening power shell shortcuts for different video conversion types.
+An easy to use GIF to video converter that works on simply opening PowerShell shortcuts for different video conversion types.

 Two shortcuts are currently included with this repo:
 1. GIF -> `.mov` container and `ProRes` codec. (supports alpha channels for video editting).